 ‘Marriage value’ is 50% of the increase in property value granted by the longer lease, which, depending on how short the lease has become, can be a substantial amount.
 For this reason, it’s always advised that you extend a lease as soon as possible, and always well before the 80-year cut-off point.

 Why do I need a surveyor to assist with a lease extension?

-Lease extension is a complex process and a significant investment for most homeowners.
+A lease extension is a complex process and a significant investment for most homeowners.
 Without a Chartered Surveyor with experience in lease extension valuations, you may find yourself paying an excessive premium or caught in a stalemate with your landlord.
-At Foundation Chartered Surveyors, we have extensive experience with a wide range of leasehold property, and can negotiate the fairest settlement between landlords and tenants.
+At Foundation Chartered Surveyors, we have extensive experience with a wide range of leasehold properties and can negotiate the fairest settlement between landlords and tenants.